-I am attaching for your review and approval the City Manager's Recommended Budget for Fiscal Year 2015/16 that takes advantage of this excellent financial environment.
-This document reflects expenditures totaling \$257,905,216 for the various programs and services that we plan to provide to our customers during this fiscal year.
+The attached Adopted Budget for Fiscal Year 2015/16 reflects this excellent financial environment.
+Expenditures totaling \$258,026,896 are included for the various programs and services that we plan to provide to our customers during this fiscal year.

 This letter provides a summary of some of the major highlights included in this program budget.